edwardwohaijun/file-transfer/README.md

 filetransferd -serverPort 9090 -maxUpload 5 -maxFileSize 20M -duration 30m -urlRootPath abc/xyz/ -webRoot ./web -uploadDir ./upload
 -webrtcConfig '{"iceServers":[{"urls":"stun:stun.l.google.com:19302"},{"urls":"stun:global.stun.twilio.com:3478?transport=udp"}]}'
 ```
-You can run multiple app instances, but they must at least have different `serverPort` and `urlRootPath`.
+Go to http://127.0.0.1:9090/abc/xyz/, if you want to experience the P2P file transfer, open 2 tabs.
-Go to http://127.0.0.1:9090/, if you want to experience the P2P file transfer, open 2 tabs.
+You can run multiple app instances, as long as they have different `serverPort`.

 If you have Nginx(>= 1.7.11) running in front, let it handle the `webRoot` directory for better performance.
 Copy the `web/public` folder to where Nginx can access (like `/var/www/webApp/transfer/`), and edit Nginx config file, like the following: